5 Common Parenting Strategies That Lead to a Strained Relationship With Their Adult Child

 This blog covers:

-• 5 Things parents do that contributes to a strained relationship with their adult child
+5 Things parents do that contributes to Childhood Emotional Neglect and a strained relationship with their adult child

 As much as I hate to say this, it needs to be said:

-Many common parenting strategies used today inadvertently sets parents up to have a strained relationship with their adult child.
+Many common parenting strategies used today inadvertently sets parents up to emotionally neglect their child.
+This can then lead to a difficult relationship with, and possibly estrangement from their adult child.

 How does this happen?